ctstone/azure-sdk-for-net/sdk/formrecognizer/samples/01-Train-Custom-Model.md

 > The operation identifier is also the model identifer.
 You can use this value to retrieve the model information or perform analysis.

 ## Wait for training completion

+The `FormRecognizerClient` can poll for the latest training status, asynchronously blocking the current thread.

 ```csharp
 var trainingResponse = await trainingOperation.WaitForCompletionAsync();